fabianheussner/nuxt-portfolio/content/work/check-in-be-out.md

 ---
-title: 'Check in Be out · Simply check in and ride'
+title: 'Check in Be out · Postpaid ticketing for convenient travel'
-description: "Case study for post paid ticketing"
+description: "Local public transportation plays a vital role in achieving climate goals and making urban environments more livable.
+Nevertheless, even buying a ticket is a major hurdle for many people - too many transport associations and tariff systems often make convenient travelling impossible.
+What if all it took was a swipe to travel as long and far as you wanted?
+Check in Be out makes that possible."
 image:
   src: '/img/fabian-heussner_og-image.png'
   alt: 'Fabian Heussner · Portfolio Website Preview'